luciditytech/lucidity-plasma-cash/README.md

 - try to simplify implementation by removing signature/spender check in plasma contract
 - test it against invalid `targetBlock`
+- get rid of Transaction.checkSig in validateProofSignaturesAndTxData.
+It's useless because anyone can sign a transaction and we don't provide two tranaction to makes sure prevTxBlockIndex is correct at this point.
+- should we use RLP to encode transactions because Transaction struct only uses uint256 and address types

 ## Licensed under MIT.